Ashish013/100DaysOfMLCode/README.md

 ## Day 10 & 11
 Finished the Week 3 assignment and started working on the neural network assignment (Let's see how it goes).ML is intriguing and fun (when we get the correct answers only).
 Loving this roller coaster ride !😀
 Still struggling to find the time to work more efficiently as possible due to the untimely travel

+## Day 12 13 14 15
+And it's a wrap for neural network assignment and understanding.
+I have been working on Adobe After effects recently so it took me time to complete the assignment and completely absorb the info crunch.
+What an end for the fabulous year it has been !!
+Made new friends, memories, emotions, few skills and mistakes in this journey of unraveling myself !!
+I' ll continue to update my journey in the upcoming year too 😂 until then 2020 here I come and remember I will keep on failimg forward more than ever!!